Turbofan3360/ESP32_micropython_neom8_gps/README.md

 ### THE CODE: ###

 This code reads data off of a UART pin on the ESP32.
 The Neo-M8 modules outputs NMEA sentences, which this code then converts into the useful data needed.
-Note that all outputs are as strings.
+Note that all outputs are as strings with their correct units.
+Currently, it just uses the standard module data update rate - 1Hz.
+In future, I hope to add the ability to change this!

-Note: There is an occasional bug with the decoding that I can’t figure out (it only says UnicodeError: ).
-I will come back to this driver code in future and hopefully solve it!
+The getdata() method is an aggregator - it calls the other methods (ensuring that they only process the NMEA sentences from one data frame).
+This returns all the data you can get from the module - including a combined, 3D position error to a 2σ confidence level.
+Other errors (returned from the position and altitude methods) are only to a 1σ confidence level.

-There is also additional functionality I will add to this module at some point in the future.
+If there are any issues with the data (i.e. the code can't process it), integer zeros will be returned for those values.

 ### EXAMPLE USAGE: ###